vCenter Driver Setup¶

 You can define

-VM_PREFIX attribute within the Host template.
-This attribute means that when you instantiate a VM in this Host, the names of all VMs will begin with
+VM_PREFIX attribute within the Host template so the names of all VMs instantiated on that host will begin with

 Importing vCenter resources¶